Mineshafter61/MikesTCAddons/README.md

 ## TrainCarts Dependency
 This plugin and guide assumes that you have the plugin, [TrainCarts](https://www.spigotmc.org/resources/traincarts.39592/), installed.
 Some commands required to correctly start the train requires a basic knowledge of TrainCarts and its commands.

-# OldThrottle is an official plugin of the Limaru City Server.
+# SimpleThrottle is an official plugin of the Limaru City Server.